A Comprehensive Survey on Multi-modal Conversational Emotion Recognition with Deep Learning: Taxonomy of Multi-modal Conversational Emotion Recognition Algorithms

 The position encoding formula used by RGAT is defined as follows:

 where $PE_{ijr}$ represents the relative position distance between node $i$ under relationship type $r$ and its surrounding neighbor nodes $j$.
 The maximum relative position distance between nodes is clipped to $p$ or $4$ , which represents the context window size. $\mathcal{N}r(i)$ represents the neighborhood of node $i$ under relationship type $r$.
-In order to make the position encoding information learnable, FFN is used to obtain position embeddings.
+To make the position encoding information learnable, feedforward network (FFN) is used to obtain position embeddings.

+{RGAT improves emotion recognition performance by explicitly modeling complex relationships within and between modalities.
+However, if the prior relationship definition is unreasonable (e.g., incorrectly connecting irrelevant modalities), the performance may deteriorate.}